4c697361/nail-classification/README.md

 for the validation accuracy after training for only 10 epochs.

 To increase the performance of the models a **cropping routine** was applied upon the images.
 Thereby only the region which shows the target is considered during training and for the prediction.
+It is quite clear that this pre-processing step increases the performance as the images are downsampled when feeding them into the neural network.
+In case of the original sized images the target would appear to be even smaller and coarse.
+In addition to that features arising from structures of the background might confuse the neural net.

 **To-Do:**
 * Implement robust test routines